toininoi/ai-log-analysis/README.md

 🚀 An AI-powered FastAPI backend that enables log inspection, vector storage, and AI conversational analysis — running locally with Docker (for Qdrant) and using **Langfuse Cloud** for observability!

 This project integrates:
+- **Prompt Engineering Techniques** for optimized query framing and response generation
 - **Elasticsearch** for searching logs
 - **Qdrant** for local vector storage
 - **Langfuse Cloud** for AI observability and prompt tracking